okkema/notes/README.md

 ## Pipelines

 Pipelines are run using GitHub Actions.
+Tags and releases are used to version actions for use in workspaces.

 ### Actions

 - [publish-notebook](.github/actions/publish-notebook/action.yaml) - Executes and publishes notebooks to hosting

 ### Workflows